 With the help of 6th-grade students who cleared man-made debris and rough walking paths (Chris Larkins fondly remembers raking during school recess), the initial groundwork was laid.
 A faculty committee was formed, and community members, along with a forester, became involved.
 The goal was to create outdoor classrooms and a space for the community to enjoy, understanding that as Reisterstown grew more suburban, the need to preserve natural spaces for both children and adults would become even more important.

 Fast forward to 2018, when Jeanne Andrews, a certified Master Naturalist and Librarian, had a vision for revitalizing the trails.
-She joined the Reisterstown Improvement Association board, and the work began anew.
+She joined the Reisterstown Main Street board, and the work began anew.
 Thanks to the dedication of countless volunteers, the Franklin Woodland Trails have made significant strides toward becoming a beautiful community asset.
 Volunteers have invested their time and energy, and their ongoing efforts have been instrumental in the transformation process.